Need another category? Click here or call us at (866) 345-6784.

 Unfortunately, going through the process of applying for workers’ compensation begins with getting sick or injured on the job.
 The circumstances surrounding the incident that led to your problems are especially crucial.
 For example, the injury had to occur during your regular work duties.
 While an event that happens during your lunch break wouldn’t apply, getting into a car accident while running an errand for your boss would qualify for a claim.

 Washington State has a unique state-run program for workers’ compensation coverage.
 Employers and employees go through the state fund run by the Washington Department of Labor & Industries.
-Benefits available to workers in Everett that experience occupational injuries include:
+Benefits available to workers in Everett who experience occupational injuries include:

 • Reimbursement for lost wages